-Traditional fireplaces are usually not counted as a heat source, since they actually suck warm air out of the house.
+Traditional fireplaces are usually not counted as a heat source, because most of the heat goes up the chimney and they can actually suck warm air out of the house.

 A quick look online reveals hearth sellers boasting of the “appearance, feel, and smell of wood burning in an open fireplace.”
-But they don’t mention the health risks from the and toxins that a fireplace emits. , for example, found that fireplaces emit significant amounts of benzene and other VOCs.
+But they don’t mention the health risks from the and toxins, benzene and other VOCs, that a fireplace emits.

 As a side note, there can be other dangers from having a fireplace as well — mainly, children, pets and the home itself can be harmed by escaping flames and sparks.
 In light of the extra fire risk, a home owner with a working fireplace might be required to buy extra insurance coverage.